soaxelbrooke/phrase/README.md

 `PRUNE_AT` - The size at which to prune the n=gram count mapping.
 Useful for limiting memory usage, default is 5000000.

 `PRUNE_TO` - Controls what size n-gram mappings are pruned to during pruning.
 Also sets the number of n-grams that are saved after counting (sorted by count).
+Default is 2000000.

 `BATCH_SIZE` - Controls the document batch size.
 Causes input streams to be batched, allowing larger than memory datasets.
 Default is 1000000.